 “Who is a customer?”

 As for the former response it’s even more intriguing.
-If the business model of a company is distributor dependent, for instance, it follows therefore that the distributor becomes a key customer.
+If the business model of a company is distributor dependent, for instance, it follows, therefore, that the distributor becomes a key customer.
 Most FMCG companies fall in this category.
 What about the end user then?
 Well, he’s also a customer, only different from the distributor.

-In the case of the FMCG, the distributor is an intrinsic part of the business model and for this reason many businesses invest heavily in their distributors.
+In the case of the FMCG, the distributor is an intrinsic part of the business model and for this reason many businesses invest in him.
 This distributor will of course further sell to the retailer and then she, the end user who buys from his local kiosk.
-That’s the theory-in practice however, having sold to the distributor, the FMCG cannot sit on its laurels.
+That’s the theory.
+In practice, having sold to the distributor, the FMCG cannot sit on its laurels.
 The end user is still a customer it must reach out to (sell to).